chinonso-ibiam/Data-Analytics-Portfolio/Python Projects/Telecom Customer Churn EDA/README.md

 ## Key Findings

-- Churn rate was approximately 26.5%.
+- Churn Rate: 26.54%
-- Month-to-Month customers showed the highest churn levels.
+- Month-to-Month customers exhibited the highest churn.
-- Customers with shorter tenure were more likely to churn.
+- Customers with lower tenure were more likely to churn.
 - Higher monthly charges were associated with increased churn.
+- Fiber Optic customers accounted for a significant share of churn.

+## Related Projects

+- SQL Analysis
+- Power BI Dashboard